 Easy Fabric Lining

-I used my rotary cutter to cut a piece of fabric to fit the back of the cabinet and then I used fashion tape to hold in place.
-I was afraid double-sided tape might not hold the fabric, so I used same fashion tape I use for a quick hem fix to hold the fabric on the back wall of the cabinet.
-This gives me the flexibility to change out the fabric if I ever want, but in the mean time it holds perfect.
+I used my rotary cutter to cut a piece of fabric to fit the back of the cabinet and then I used fashion tape to hold it in place.
+I was afraid double-sided tape might not hold the fabric, so I used some fashion tape I use for a quick hem fix to hold the fabric on the back wall of the cabinet.
+This gives me the flexibility to change out the fabric if I ever want, but in the meantime it holds perfect.

 See that sad vase up there?
 It was once part of a pretty display in my room, but when I took apart the display I just kind of stuck it on top of the cabinet.
 And there it sat, lonely and out-of-place.
 But it is gone now, and in its place are homemade cheerful, happy framed fabric art.